ethereum/aleth/doc/private_net_sync.rst

 --config        Specify the same chain config file --listen        Specify a different port
 --peerset       Update the IP address in the node URL to ``127.0.0.1:<listen port>`` --db-path       Path to save sync'd blocks.
 Aleth saves blocks by default to ``%APPDATA%\Ethereum`` on Windows and ``$HOME/.ethereum`` on Linux.
 You need to specify a different path for your second node otherwise you'll run into database access issues.
-An example of this error is in the `Common Problems`_ section.
+See the `Common Problems`_ section for an example of this error.

 **Example:**

 ::

-    aleth --config %CODE%\config.json --no-discovery --unsafe-transactions --listen 30305 --db-path %APPDATA%\EthereumPrivate_01 --peerset required:enode://fb867844056920bbf0dd0945faff8a7a249d33726786ec367461a6c023cae62d7b2bb725a07e2f9832eb05be89e71cf81acf22022215b51a561929c37419531a@127.0.0.1:30303
+    aleth --config config.json --no-discovery --unsafe-transactions --listen 30305 --db-path %APPDATA%\EthereumPrivate_01 --peerset required:enode://fb867844056920bbf0dd0945faff8a7a249d33726786ec367461a6c023cae62d7b2bb725a07e2f9832eb05be89e71cf81acf22022215b51a561929c37419531a@127.0.0.1:30303

-5. The second node will connect to the first node and start syncing blocks:
+5. The node should connect to the first node and start syncing blocks:

 ::